 Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact)Taking into Account Current Controls Risk Owner / Lead Officer 1 Government Legislation / impact of EU referendum vote / adverse external economic climate has an accelerating impact on Council (poor grant settlement), or upon the local economy, to which Council is unable to adopt an appropriate change of Strategic direction.
-An increase in policy announcements / legislative changes has been seen following the May 2015 election.
-Unable to deliver a package of services that meet changing local needs and aspirations.
+An increase in policy announcements / legislative changes has been seen following the May 2015 election. needs and aspirations.
 Reduced influence over delivery of local services.
 Unable to effectively support local communities.
-Increased demands on Council services at a time when Council resource base is reducing.
-4,4, 16 3,4 12 SAMT / Political Leadership
+Increased demands on Council services at a time when Council 4,4, 16 3,4 12 SAMT / Political Leadership

-- The Council is outward looking and actively works to understand proposed changes and the approaches that might be adopted to mitigate against these. - The Council has effective political and managerial arrangements in place to manage change. - Appropriate levels of financial reserves / investment funding are maintained to fund strategic shifts in service delivery. - Effective engagement with staff to ensure they embrace necessary change.
+• The Council is outward looking and actively works to understand proposed changes and the approaches that might be adopted to mitigate against these.

+- The Council has effective political and managerial arrangements in place to manage change. - Appropriate levels of financial reserves / investment funding are maintained to fund strategic shifts in service delivery. - Effective engagement with staff to ensure they embrace necessary change.

 2 Failure to deliver a balanced budget in line with the MTFP, at a time when the Council's reserves are limited to 'adequate' levels.
 Impact upon ability to deliver current level of services.
 Unable to resource acceptable levels of service.
 Significant adverse reputational Impact.
-3,4 12 2,4 8 SAMT / Chief Financial Officer / Political Leadership arrangementsThe recent set less certainty of as effective financial and wider manage are robust. tlement has indicated challenging but man concerning income (NNDR, NHB). as 'adequate' financial reserves in place to ageable savings targets s.
-A key risk is that und der 'localism' there is 3 It becomes increasingly difficult to recruit to key posts or to replace key staff who leave.
+3,4 12 2,4 8 SAMT / Chief Financial Officer / Political Leadership arrangements a The recent settl less certainty co The Council ha financial year. ement has indicated challenging but mar oncerning income (NNDR, NHB). s 'adequate' financial reserves in place t nageable savings target to cushion against any s.
+A key risk is that un loss of income for a p der 'localism' there is period of at least one 3 It becomes increasingly difficult to recruit to key posts or to replace key staff who leave.
 Staff morale is adversely affected by as a result of pace of change, tightening financial circumstances or external circumstances.
+Deterioration in services to the public.
 Increasing inefficiencies in service provision.
 Weakening of Internal Control arrangements.
+Increased pressure on other members of staff.
 3,4 12 2,4 8 SAMT / Asst Director HR The Council has effective communication and working with staff as validated by securing 'silver' accreditation at IIP.
 There is sufficient funding to bring in agency staff where required to maintain service performance.
 At this stage the problematic areas are those where there are national 'shortages'.
 In the majority of areas it has proved possible to recruit appropriate replacement staff.
 Appropriate training budges are in place to ensure that staff receive necessary training to maintain service quality.
 The Council will look at introducing appropriate apprenticeship / training schemes in order to develop suitable staff.